IC Student Employment Handbook

 Student Hiring Process Overview

-In accordance with the Ithaca Forever Strategic Plan, recruitment for all student employees is conducted via the IC Recruiting Cloud.
-Hiring Managers should follow the steps outlined herein to facilitate the recruitment of all student employees.
+In compliance with Ithaca College's status as an Equal Opportunity Employer, recruitment for all student employees is conducted via the IC Recruiting Cloud.
+Hiring Managers should follow the steps outlined herein to facilitate the recruitment and hiring of all student employees.

 Definitions: